techidaily/site-games-able/source/_posts/first-update-in-10-years-valve-boosts-steams-family-sharing.md

 ![Steam Family Management](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/steam-family-management-1.jpg)

  Steam Family Sharing wasn’t a family-centric feature.
 It was just a way to share games with other accounts that didn’t necessarily have to be your family.
-However, Valve released the[Steam Families Beta](https://store.steampowered.com/news/app/593110/view/4149575031735702628) on March 18, 2024, and the update changes that.
+However, Valve released the [Steam Families Beta](https://store.steampowered.com/news/app/593110/view/4149575031735702628) on March 18, 2024, and the update changes that.

  One of the biggest changes is a new quality-of-life feature.
 Now you can play games from other family members' libraries, even if the owner is online playing another game—solving a nuisance that many gamers sharing their libraries experienced.
 And if someone owns multiple copies of a game, multiple people can play the same title at the same time.